mdahmedmaruf/agency-client/README.md

 ### Client Side Features

 * Customer can place order from service category list.
-* Customer must be login with google for placing order.
+* Customer must be login with email ID for placing order.
 * Customer can check the order status.
 * Customer can leave feedback.